 During Phase 1 and Phase 2 registration, you may begin registering for classes as soon as your time-ticket opens.
-To confirm how your courses fit into your degree requirements, check

-DegreeWorks after you register.
-If you have concerns about how your courses are attributed in Degreeworks, please see your academic advisor.
+Students are eligible to register for courses for which they have the prerequisite courses.
+Preqequisites are listed in the Catalog.
+To confirm how your courses fit into your degree requirements, check DegreeWorks after you register.
+If you have concerns about how your courses are attributed in DegreeWorks, please contact your academic advisor.
 The B.S.
-Biology degree can be completed in 8 semesters if you complete around 15 hours in each semester.
+Biology degree can be completed in 8 semesters if you complete approximately 15 hours in each semester.
 This will often include one or two lab courses per semester.